hepaestus/ubuntu_club_notes/irc_concepts.md

 * https://libera.chat/guides/basics
 * https://libera.chat/guides/faq

-You want you could just read those pages and skip to the the [Pidgin Installation](#the-pidgin-irc-client) section here but I will summarize some of the more salient points. :)
+If you want you could just read those pages and skip to the the [Pidgin Installation](#the-pidgin-irc-client) section here but I will summarize some of the more salient points. :)

 ## Irc Clients